Abstrys/revIOr/README.md

 # revIOr

-> We were jocular about jOculus.
-Now we're... pyoculiar!
->
-> – an Abstrysism.

 **revIOr** is the evolutionary successor to my older project, [jOculus][].
 It is a light-text-markup viewer with built-in support for [Markdown][] and [reStructuredText][], and supports other text processors through its ability to use arbitrary command-line processors on your source files (it